Victoria-OA/open-flights-ruby-app-deployment-/README.md

 kubectl apply -f task.yaml
 ```
 ## ArgoCD
+#### This section contains the ArgoCD configurations for deploying and managing applications using GitOps principles with ArgoCD.
 ### ArgoCD Application Configuration (argocd-application.yaml)
 The argocd-application.yaml file contains the ArgoCD Application configuration for the Open Flights project.